rerobots/hardshare/README.md

 Summary:

 * doc - source of the user guide.
-* robots - code and configuration data for particular robots.
+* devices - code and configuration data for target hardware.
 * src - main source code.
 * py-ws - legacy Python implementation.
 Releases can be installed directly from https://pypi.org/project/hardshare/ on the Python Package Index.
 New releases from py-ws are not planned, and eventually, it will be entirely removed.